 All pig owners must contribute $0.20 per head to the Pig Industry Fund when pigs are sold for $20 or more per head.
 Contributions must be made for sales within and outside South Australia.

-The Minister for Agriculture, Food, and Fisheries acts as the administrator of the Pig Industry Fund.
+The Minister for Primary Industries and Regional Development acts as the administrator of the Pig Industry Fund.
 Pork SA makes recommendations to the minister on spending priorities for the Fund.